zero-one-group/ionic-react-native-flutter/README.md

 We setup this monorepo using [Nx](https://nx.dev/) and we are excited to using this one.

+In this comparation we adapting use case from [Ionic React Hub - Profile UI](https://ionicreacthub.com/ionic-react-profile-ui).
+Thanks to author for this awesome open source code in ionic.

 ## Installation
 Of course, you also can read our documentation of installation [here](docs/INSTALLATION.md)